-In June of 2018, UPS increased a few surcharges and, additionally, announced a new shipping charge correction audit fee.
-A UPS audit fee will be charged when the average shipping charge correction during a week is greater than $2.00 per package subject to a shipping charge correction.
+In June 2018, UPS increased a few surcharges and announced a new shipping charge correction audit fee.
+A UPS audit fee will be charged when the average shipping charge correction during a week is greater than $2.00 per package, subject to a shipping charge correction.
 This Shipping Charge Correction Audit Fee does not apply to import shipments.

 In short, yes.
 According to the UPS service guide: Shippers are responsible for providing accurate and complete shipment information on the shipping document.
 Shippers must provide service selected, weight, and dimensions of packages.

-UPS reserves the right to audit any package service, dimensions, weight or the applicability of other charges.
+UPS reserves the right to audit any package service, dimensions, weight, or the applicability of other charges.
 As part of that audit, UPS may weigh and measure any package.
-If any information provided is incomplete or incorrect, UPS may in its sole and unlimited discretion adjust charges at any time.
+If any information provided is incomplete or incorrect, UPS may adjust charges at any time at its sole and unlimited discretion.